How long does it take to learn?

 Staying upwind can be quite frustrating at times, so make sure you ALWAYS have an "out" to safely return to your starting point.

 After a month or two of riding upwind, you will be eager to learn to jump and do transitions.
-Both of these maneuvers will take you downwind, so make sure to have your upwind skills up to par.
-You can book an advanced lesson with one of our instructors to have you boosting big in no time!
+Both of these maneuvers will take you downwind, so make sure to have your upwind skills, water relaunch, body dragging, and self rescue skills up to par.